Quora: 2018–2019: Further growth and data breach

 In September 2018, Quora reported that it was receiving 300 million unique visitors every month.

-Despite its large number of registered users, Quora did not possess the same level of mainstream cultural dominance as sites like Twitter, which, at the time, had roughly 326 million registered users.
-This may have been because a large number of registered users on the site did not use it regularly and many did not even know they had accounts since they had either created them unknowingly through other social media sites linked to Quora or created them years previously and forgotten about them.
+Despite the number of registered users, Quora did not possess the level of mainstream cultural dominance as sites like Twitter, which, at the time, had roughly 326 million registered users.
+This could have been because a large number of registered users on the site did not use it regularly and many did not even know they had accounts since they had either created them unknowingly through social media sites linked to Quora or created them years earlier and forgotten them.
 Quora uses popups and interstitials to force users to login or register before they can see more of the content, similar to a metered paywall.

 In December 2018, Quora announced that approximately 100 million user accounts were affected by a data breach.
 The hacked information included users' names, email addresses, encrypted passwords, data from social networks like Facebook and Twitter if people had chosen to link them to their Quora accounts, questions they had asked, and answers they had written.
-Adam D'Angelo stated, "The overwhelming majority of the content accessed was already public on Quora, but the compromise of account and other private information is serious."
+Adam D'Angelo stated:The overwhelming majority of the content accessed was already public on Quora, but the compromise of account and other private information is serious.
 Compromised information could also allow hackers to log into a Quora user's connected social media accounts, via access tokens.
-A class action lawsuit, case number 5:18-cv-07597-BLF, was filed in the Northern District of California, on behalf of named plaintiffs in New Jersey and Colorado by Capstone Law and Franklin D. Azar & Associates, P.C.
+A class action lawsuit, case number 5:18-cv-07597-BLF, was filed in the Northern District of California in 2021, on behalf of named plaintiffs in New Jersey and Colorado.

 By May 2019, Quora was valued at $2 billion as a company and it was finalizing a $60 million investment round, which was led by Valor Equity Partners, a private equity firm with ties to Tesla, Inc. and SpaceX.
-In spite of this, the site still showed very few ads compared to other sites of its kind and the company was still struggling to turn a profit, having made only $20 million in revenue in 2018.
-Several investors passed on the opportunity to invest in Quora, citing the company's "poor track record of actually making money."
-Schleifer characterized the disparity between Quora's valuation as a company and its actual profits as a result of "the high valuation for virtually everything these days in the tech sector."
+In spite of this, the site still showed very few ads compared to other similar sites and the company was struggling to turn a profit, having made only $20 million in revenue in 2018.

+Several investors passed on the opportunity to invest in Quora, citing the company's "poor track record of actually making money".
+Schleifer characterized the disparity between Quora's valuation and its actual profits as a result of "the high valuation for virtually everything these days in the tech sector".

 In December 2019, Quora announced that it would open its first international engineering office in Vancouver, which would deal with machine learning and other engineering functions.
 That same month, Quora launched its Arabic, Gujarati, Hebrew, Kannada, Malayalam, and Telugu versions.

 2020

 In January 2020, Quora laid off an undisclosed number of employees at its San Francisco Bay Area and New York offices for financial reasons.

-In June 2020, during the COVID-19 pandemic, Adam D'Angelo announced that Quora would permanently allow for remote work.
+In June 2020, during the COVID-19 pandemic, D'Angelo announced that Quora would permanently allow remote working.